 ADEPT, its partners and central government have a shared ambition to create SMART Places, where digital innovation and innovative approaches are adopted to shape places that are sustainable, resilient, accessible, and promote well-being.
 Adopting SMART approaches has the potential to be a game changer to the delivery of strategic outcomes and, at the same time improving efficiency and effectiveness whilst reducing costs across the public sector.

-Category 3: Shaping places for people
+Category 3: Shaping places for people (sponsored by RWM)

 The wider determinants of health are the social, economic and environmental conditions in which people live.
 This award is to celebrate collaboration in the delivery of programmes and services that improve outcomes for people across the preventative health and social care agendas.
 Led by place services, projects can include green spaces, leisure, fitness and active travel, strategic planning and healthy (warm) housing.
 Entries will be judged on the innovation of their submission, the extent of collaboration and a whole systems approach with other services, local authorities, partners and contractors.
 Also, the extent to which projects have improved the outcomes for residents and communities, and for health and care services.

 The deadline for entries will be announced in early Spring 2021 - you may submit an award entry at any time.
 Good luck!